yangyanli/PointCNN/README.md

 Pretrained models can be downloaded from <a href="https://1drv.ms/f/s!AiHh4BK32df6gYFCzzpRz0nsJmQxSg" target="_blank">here</a>.

 ### Performance on Recent Benchmarks
+<a href="https://hkust-vgd.github.io/scanobjectnn/" target="_blank">Revisiting Point Cloud Classification: A New Benchmark Dataset and Classification Model on Real-World Data</a>

 <a href="https://arxiv.org/abs/1812.02713" target="_blank">PartNet: A Large-scale Benchmark for Fine-grained and Hierarchical Part-level 3D Object Understanding</a>

 <a href="https://arxiv.org/abs/1812.06216" target="_blank">ABC: A Big CAD Model Dataset For Geometric Deep Learning</a>